Webreaper/Damselfly/README.md

   * Con: Search ignores IPTC tags
   * Con: Only supports Amazon's native apps.
 No support for _any_ third party clients.

-## What is the Damelfly Architecture?
+## What is the Damselfly Architecture?

 Damselfly is written using C#/.Net Core and Blazor Server.
 The data model and DB access is using Entity Framework Core.
 Currently the server supports Sqlite, but a future enhancement may be to add support for PostGres, MySql or MariaDB.